-Our next goal is to analyse the asymptotic of~\eqref{Z} for $N\to\infty$ and $n\ll N$.
-As we consider independent particles drawn from the stationary state $p_{\rm stat}(r)=\alpha e^{-\alpha r}$, the largest particles will follow Gumble statistics, in particular the distribution of the position of the $j$th top particle is
+Our next goal is to analyze the asymptotic of~\eqref{Z} for $N\to\infty$ and $n\ll N$.
+As we consider independent particles drawn from the stationary state $p_{\rm stat}(r)=\alpha e^{-\alpha r}$, the largest particles will follow Gumbel statistics; in particular, the distribution of the position of the $j$th top particle is

 Therefore, the highest values are located near $\ln N/\alpha$.
-The dominant contribution to the integral~\eqref{Z} for $N\rightarrow \infty$, can, then, be obtained by going over to the new variables $\xi$ and $\zeta$,
+The dominant contribution to the integral~\eqref{Z} for $N\rightarrow \infty$ can then be obtained by going over to the new variables $\xi$ and $\zeta$.

 The functions appearing in the integral~\eqref{Z} can be expanded in $1/N$

 where